langchain-ai/langchainjs/libs/langchain-ollama/README.md

 import { ChatOllama } from "@langchain/ollama";

 const model = new ChatOllama({
-  model: "todo-add-me",  // Default value.
+  model: "llama3",  // Default value.
 });

 const result = await model.invoke(["human", "Hello, how are you?"]);